tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 The gist of the technique is that it allows you to turn a complicated proof into a series of much simpler steps.
-This is done by decomposing large monolithic games, into smaller, more composable snippets of code, which we call *packages*.
+This is done by decomposing large monolithic games into smaller, more composable snippets of code, which we call *packages*.

 ## Why We Care